How incessant and great are the ills with which a prolonged old age is replete.

 Meaning

 “How incessant and great are the ills with which a prolonged old age is replete.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.

 Theme